Making strong contributions at local and regional level

-Our member colleges are led by Principal's who are committed to transforming lives through learning.
+Our member colleges are led by principals who are committed to transforming lives through learning.

 Together, they are united in their vision to address the region's skills needs and provide the sustainable, long-term solutions needed to boost the economy.

-Although there are some new faces among the Principalship, their long standing history of collaboration has already made an extensive contribution to assisting businesses to grow and had a significant impact on increasing individuals skill levels across the region.
+Their long standing history of collaboration has already made an extensive contribution to assisting businesses to grow and had a significant impact on increasing individuals skill levels across the region.

 Derek was appointed Principal and CEO of Leeds College of Building in January 2019.
 He started his career at 16 in the construction industry as an Apprentice Carpenter and Joiner, quickly progressing to a management role.